hyperledger/web3j-openapi/README.md

 Web3j-OpenAPI is an OpenAPI generator from solidity smart contracts.

 ## Description
-Web3j-OpenAPI provides a way to interact with the Ethereum blockchain via simple and intuitive HTTP requests.
+Web3j-OpenAPI provides a way to interact with the Ethereum blockchain via simple and intuitive HTTP requests, abstracting the coding layer.
 These interactions can be done using plain HTTP requests or via the Swagger-UI, which is generated with every project.

 The workflow can be summed in the following steps:
 - Writing a solidity smart contract